-In Cleveland, 1930, the first great American elm tree grew sick and died of an imported disease soon identified as Dutch elm disease.
+In Cleveland, 1930, the first great American elm tree (Ulmus spp., USDA zones 2-9) grew sick and died of an imported disease soon identified as Dutch elm disease.
 It spread quickly to neighboring trees, then neighboring states, then the entire country.
-Over the next four decades, the disease decimated the tree-lined streets of America and killed more than 77 million trees, and today the disease remains a threat.
+Over the next four decades, the disease decimated the tree-lined streets of America and killed more than 77 million trees, and today the disease still remains a threat.
 Despite this, the elm tree remains a favorite in America, growing quickly and providing wide, beautiful canopies to green up neighborhoods.

 Why Are Elms So Beloved?

-The mighty, hearty elm was considered ideal for urban planning because they performed well in compacted soil and thrived on pollution.
+The mighty, hearty elm was considered ideal for urban planning because these trees performed well in compacted soil and thrived even in polluted environments.
 They even withstood salt, making it roadside-hardy in cities across the northeastern states, rated zone 3 for climates, where temperatures plummet as low as -40 degrees Fahrenheit.
 The canopies could stretch far, making streets and sidewalks cool in the summer and sheltered during the spring and fall rains.

 When leaves of whole limbs, and then whole trees, began turning yellow then brown and dying, it destroyed the aesthetic of street after street.
 But trees are more than just window dressing, they help prevent floodwaters, clean the air and regulate the ground temperature.
 So why did the mighty American elm die?

 The culprit that killed America's trees was in part caused by monoculture planting.
 The fast-growing elms wowed city planners in the early part of the century, and streets across America were lined with saplings all grown from monoculture grafted seedlings.

 In sharing their rootstock, a chain reaction of disease and subsequent death was able to spread rapidly by fungal pathogens vectored by elm bark beetles, destroying the idyllic tree-lined culture of suburban America.